Easter traditions return in Colusa County

 Pingrey said attendance was about 80 percent of what they normally experience but those in attendance were extremely grateful to see the tradition back this year.

-Keeping with the longstanding tradition, Pingrey said the Lions Club boiled and dyed 2,700 eggs on Thursday for the event.
+Keeping with the longstanding tradition, Pingrey said the Lions Club boiled and dyed 2,700 eggs on Thursday ahead of the event.

 “We keep them refrigerated right up to the hunt,” said Pingrey.